Portugal player ratings vs Poland: Cristiano Ronaldo and Bernardo Silva settle matters as Roberto Martinez's side continue perfect Nations League campaign | Goal.com Australia

-Ronaldo scored the 906th goal of his illustrious career as Portugal took a step closer to the Nations League quarter-finals after beating Poland 3-1.
+Cristiano Ronaldo scored the 906th goal of his illustrious career as Portugal took a step closer to the Nations League knockout rounds after beating Poland 3-1 on Saturday.

 Bernardo Silva gave the Portuguese the lead in the 26th minute as he finished off a gorgeous team move, before Ronaldo tapped home after Rafael Leao's shot cannoned off the post 11 minutes later.
 Piotr Zielinski set up a nervy finale for the visitors after slotting past Diogo Costa with 12 minutes remaining, only for Jan Bednarek's own goal in the 88th minute to settle matters.